 - Absence of the skull

-- Absence of the brain (cerebral hemispheres and cerebellum)
+- Absence of parts of the brain

 - Facial feature abnormalities